ctc0sma/printwise-calculator/PRIVACY.md

 You have rights over your data:

 *   **Access and Update:** You can access and update your custom profiles directly within the App's settings.
 *   **Deletion:** You can delete your custom profiles and saved calculations from within the App.
-To delete your entire account and all associated data, please contact us at **[Your Contact Email]**.
+To delete your entire account and all associated data, please contact us at **printwisecalculator@gmail.com**.
 *   **Opting Out of Personalized Ads:** You can opt out of personalized advertising by adjusting the settings on your mobile device.
 For Android, you can usually find this under "Settings" > "Google" > "Ads".

 ### 5. Data Security